-Producing natural gas and liquids since 1999, the Sable Offshore Energy Project is Canada’s first offshore natural gas project.
+The Sable Offshore Energy Project was Canada’s first offshore natural gas project.
 The Sable Project has been responsible for providing a new source of clean energy to Nova Scotia, New Brunswick, and new supply to the northeastern United States.

 The Sable Project dates back to the issuing of exploration licenses in the late 1950s, early offshore drilling in the 1960s, and a series of discoveries in the 1970s and 1980s.

 In the mid-1990s, the joint venture that would develop the Sable Project was formed and the regulatory process began leading in 1998 to approval of the development of the Sable Project as well as construction of the Maritimes & Northeast Pipeline which would carry Sable natural gas to markets in Nova Scotia, New Brunswick and the U.S. Northeast.

 The Sable Project is made up of seven offshore platforms in five different fields with 21 wells, and 340 kilometres of subsea pipeline.
 The fields are Thebaud, North Triumph, Venture, Alma and South Venture.

 The development is spread over 200 square kilometres near Sable Island in the North Atlantic Ocean.
 The seven platforms are located in shallow water with depths between 22 and 76 metres.

 Interfield pipelines connect satellite fields to the central Thebaud complex, which is made up of a processing facility and accommodations unit, a wellhead platform and a compression deck.